micropython/micropython/docs/library/urandom.rst

 .. module:: urandom
    :synopsis: random numbers

 This module implements pseudo-random number generator.
-The functions that these module provides are bond methods of a hidden number of :random.Random: class.

 Given below are the methods that this module provides.